 - 1. General-use switch.
 A switch intended for use in general distribution and branch circuits.
-It is rated in amperes, and it is capable of interrupting its rated current at its rated voltage. - 2.
+It is rated in amperes and can interrupt its rated current at its rated voltage. - 4.
 General-use snap switch.
-A form of general-use switch constructed so that it can be installed in device boxes or on box covers, or otherwise used in conjunction with wiring systems.
+It is a general-use switch constructed so it can be installed in device boxes or on box covers, or otherwise used with wiring systems.

 Voltage (of a circuit).
-The greatest root-mean-square (rms) (effective) difference of potential between any two conductors of the circuit concerned.
+The difference of potential between any two conductors of the circuit concerned.